KevJord76/milestone-project-2/README.md

   <img src="./assets/images/plus.jpg"/>
 </p>

 The number of lines input box allows the user to enter the number of lottery lines that they want to create random numbers for.
-If the user enters six, for example, then six random lines will be produced for the game type chosen.
+If the user enters 6, for example, then 6 random lines will be produced for the game type chosen.

 <!--- Number of lines image -->
 - __Number of Lines__